Southfield Historical Society

 The Town Hall Museum, which opened on December 19, 1976, is located in the in the Burgh Historic District and housed in the original Southfield Township Hall.
 The museum serves as the home to the Southfield Historical Society.

-The Southfield Historical Society announces that the Town Hall Museum will be open free to the public on the first Wednesday of each month during the 2013 and 2014 school year.
-Museum hours are 3 pm. to 5 pm.
+The Southfield Historical Society announces that the Town Hall Museum will be open free to the public during the 2014 summer Gazebo Concert series.
+Museum hours are 6:30 to 8:30 pm. on Tuesdays – July 1, 8, 15, 22, 29 and August 5, 12.
 Volunteer docents will be available for tours.

 June 14, 2012: ERITY SCHOOL BELL RETURNS!